-Keeping, storing and reviewing documentation is a great method of corporate fraud prevention.
-Not only does it act as a deterrent to have strict documentation rules, but it will also help stop a fraud scheme in its tracks.
+Keeping, storing, and reviewing documentation is a great method of corporate fraud prevention.
+Not only are strict documentation rules a deterrent, but they also help stop a fraud scheme in its tracks.

-With thorough documentation, the business owner can look weekly, daily or even hourly to verify that numbers line up and there is no shady business occurring.
-Thorough documentation may include maintaining and reviewing expense reports, phone bills, vehicle logs and odometers, company equipment logs and receipts.
+With thorough documentation, you can verify that numbers line up monthly, weekly, or even daily.
+Thorough documentation might include maintaining and reviewing expense reports, phone bills, vehicle logs and odometers, company equipment logs, and receipts.

 Scrutinize business bank accounts and credit card charges often.
 Online banking makes it easy to view credit card statements and account activity.
 Plus, online banking is more reliable since it cannot be manipulated as easily as a paper-based statement.

-Remind employees that documentation is reviewed often as it is a critical part of the company’s anti-fraud strategy.
+Remind employees that documentation is reviewed often as it is a critical part of your company’s anti-fraud strategy.